ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 %NoTerminationCheck ; instance {-# OVERLAPS #-} ...
 ```

 For that reason, this proposal also regularizes the syntax, turning those pragmas into modifiers `%Overlapping`, `%Overlappable`, and `%Overlaps`.
-Note that the old pragmas are _not_ deprecated by this proposal.

 ## Motivation